Mole Gap Trail

 Passing between the high outlooks of Ranmore Common and Box Hill the trail remains level for its six miles and takes you through the tranquillity of Norbury Park to Denbies, the largest vineyard in the United Kingdom and then on to Dorking Town Centre or station.

 Throughout the trail you will find an abundance of wildlife from dragonflies to kingfishers and water meadows to woodland.
 In Norbury Park the dairy herd provides milk for the celebrated Norbury Blue Cheese.
-The trail also provides distant views of Clerkley Court, former house of newspaper magnet and politician Lord Beaverbrook.
+The trail also provides distant views of the Beaverbrook Estate, former house of newspaper magnet and politician Lord Beaverbrook.

 To discover more visit: